Ideal Earth Water

 6. Do you have a shower filter to remove fluoride?

 No we don’t.
 The necessary fluoride removal system is so huge that there wouldn’t be any place for you to stand in the shower.
 Therefore, you have only one choice, and that is to get the whole house filtration system.
-[Non-detectable levels of fluoride is determined at the kitchen sink drinking water level.]
+[Non-detectable levels of fluoride are produced at the kitchen sink drinking water level.]

 7. What do you recommend for shower filters?